Conference Schedule

 “Ecosystems of Jubilee: Theological Implications for Local Economic Justice”

-Adam Gustine, D.Min., Associate Director, Academic Affairs, Center for Social Concerns, University of Notre Dame
+Adam Gustine, D.Min., Associate Director, Academic Affairs, Institute for Social Concerns, University of Notre Dame

 “Culturally Sustaining Catholic Schools: Enacting Catholic Social Teaching’s Vision of Just Education”